 - Saving parking stalls is prohibited; to park together, guests must arrive together

-- Tailgating may only take place within the footprint of the parking space with the following considerations:
+- Tailgating may only take place within the footprint of the parking space

 - No objects (tables, chairs, grills, etc.) may be placed or encroach in Emergency Access lanes, parking lot driving lanes or other parking spaces

 - Tents, awnings and canopies larger than 10’ x 10’ are prohibited in campus parking lots